 Learning On the Job

-Learning on the job is possible for aspiring wind turbine mechanics in Alabama.
+Learning on the job is possible for aspiring wind turbine technicians in Alabama.
 A college degree is not mandatory; a high school diploma could suffice to secure on-the-job training positions.

 Such positions may be offered by apprenticeship programs or potential employers willing to train candidates themselves.
 Having some prior experience with electrical technology may also make it easier to secure such training positions.